 In Voss you are greeted by snowy mountain tops, valleys and forests, rivers, waterfalls and lakes.
 The town, home to around 14,000 inhabitants, is located in-between the famous fjords of Sognefjord and Hardangerfjord and can offer outdoor adventures all year round.

 It’s not a coincidence that Voss has a world-renowned reputation as Norway’s adventure capital.
 For nearly 200 years the town has been welcoming visitors looking for adventures based on nature, local culture and traditions.
 For the adrenalin seekers, few places in Norway has more to offer.
-Bungee jumping, skydiving, paragliding, and white water rafting are just some of the activities worth mentioning.
+Kayaking, skydiving, paragliding, and white water rafting are just some of the activities worth mentioning

 The region has a long food heritage and if you are looking for local traditional tastes, you should visit Smalahovetunet.
 Here, in a farmhouse dating from the 1700s, you will be served traditional style lamb meat (“smalahove” and “pinnakjøt”), sour cream porridge, and cured and seasoned meat, in addition to other local specialities.